Cocogeek/Algorithmic-Machine-Learning/README.md

 The first lab is a large-scale recommender system using ALS algorithm.
 The second notebook is taken from a Kaggle challenge and aims at predicting house prices using the ElasticNet, Lasso and Ridge algorithms.
-The third work deals with classification of images of plankton using a Convolutionnal Neural Network.
+The third work deals with classification of plankton images using a Convolutionnal Neural Network.
 Finally, the last one is about anomaly detection using LogisticRegression, Random Forest and Scalable Baysien Rule Lists.